B

 Multi-Site Deployments (Shared Navigation)

 If you have multiple sites or subsites that should share the same Mega Menu, you do not need to create a MegaMenuNavigation list on each subsite.
-Instead, use Theme Manager's Navigation Source Site URL to point all subsites to a single root site that holds the navigation list.
+There are two mechanisms that cooperate here:

 Set up shared navigation in Theme Manager